Saccharide/cool-commands/tools.md

 ```

 ## Creating a simple HTTP server
-* We can create a simple HTTP server with `python`, will host anyfile on the current path.
+* We can create a simple HTTP server with `python`, will host any file on the current path.
 ```bash
 python2
 python -m SimpleHTTPServer 1337